uncomputable/frequency-dict/README.md

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a>

-A relatively unknown corpus that covers different eras of Japanese history. _(How cool is that?!)_
+A corpus that covers different eras of Japanese history.

 The corpus ranges from the Nara period through the Edo period and Meiji era up to the Taishō era.